-Associate Technical Support Engineer, Provider Software
+Associate Technical Support Engineer, Provider Software at Flatiron Health

 We're looking for an Associate Technical Support Engineer to help us accomplish our mission to improve lives by learning from the experience of every cancer patient.
 Here's what you need to know about the role, our team, and why Flatiron Health is the right next step in your career.

 What You'll Do

 In this role, you'll work with the Provider Software Technical Support Engineering Team to act as the voice of the customer, bridging the gap between product, engineering, and client facing teams.
 You'll focus on ensuring a smooth client experience by tackling high priority issues and driving resolution of technical escalations.
 In addition, you'll also:

 - Investigate and support resolution of technical customer escalations and ensure application stability for Flatiron clients